-Often, we will see the wall have deteriorated over time, most were built without deadman or weeps.
+Often, we will see the wall has deteriorated over time.
+Most were built without deadmen or weeps.
 And, often we will see that where they have been repaired by other contractors, the beaded joints have been haphazardly replicated.
 Sometimes we see that the lines have actually been painted onto the mortar joints like Pepé Le Pew’s girlfriend.
-The true joint, original in style and constructed by tooling while wet.
+The true joint is original in its style and was constructed by tooling the joint while wet.